aws-samples/aws-gateway-load-balancer-tunnel-handler/README.md

 AFFIN arguments take a comma separated list of cores or range of cores, e.g. 1-2,4,7-8.
 It is recommended to have the same number of UDP threads as tunnel processor threads, in one-arm operation.
-If unspecified, --udpthreads 2 and --tunthreads 2 will be assumed as a default, based on the number of cores present.
+If unspecified, --udpthreads <N> and --tunthreads <N> will be assumed as a default, based on the number of cores present.

 Logging options:
   --logging CONFIG         Set the logging configuration, as described below.